Papua New Guinea

 Recommendations

-- Papua New Guinea should conclude and bring into force an Additional Protocol with the IAEA.
+Papua New Guinea should conclude and bring into force an Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).